Funmioja/LITA-Capstone-Projects-2/README.md

 and helps to identify areas for potential improvements in customer retention, revenue growth, and service offerings.
 The dataset includes customer information, subscription details, revenue, and cancellation statuses.

+## Background
+This dataset captures customer subscription information for a service provider, where each record corresponds to a unique customer and includes the following key fields: